Sweetnesh/coding.challenge.1/README.md

 ## Goal
 ---
 Create a currency monitoring Web application with the following functional requirements:
--
-1. Provide users with the ability to add currencies (Supply simple validation on input for illegal characters or existing currencies)
+* Provide users with the ability to add currencies (Supply simple validation on input for illegal characters or existing currencies)
-2. Display the following information for each currencies: symbol, price in HKD, percentage change over the past 1 month.
+* Display the following information for each currencies: symbol, price in HKD, percentage change over the past 1 month.
 You can use  historical data about currency from the internet, such as from xe.com
-3. Provide users with the ability to delete a currency from the list
+* Provide users with the ability to delete a currency from the list
-3. Provide users with the ability to refresh currency calculations
+* Provide users with the ability to refresh currency calculations
-4. Display a timestamp indicating when the last calculation occurred
+* Display a timestamp indicating when the last calculation occurred

 You MUST use Java and GWT.
 Communication to get historical data from the internet MUST be done through the server.

-## Tools you need
---
-Here is a minimum list of prerequisites to install (listed in order):
+## Tools you need: a minimum list of prerequisites to install (listed in order):
 ---
 1. install JDK, set environment variable JAVA_HOME and add to PATH http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html